inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   constVwind = 0.00             !
 Constant value for Vwind if readVwind is .FALSE. readIwind  = .False.          !
 If .TRUE. read in Iwind from file, else use constIwind constIwind = 0.00             !
-Constant value for Iwind if readIwind is .FALSE.
+Constant value for Iwind if readIwind is .FALSE. readStokDrift = .FALSE.       !
+If .TRUE. read in StokDrift from NetCDF file,
+                                ! otherwise use StokDriftFac and wind fields to compute Stokes Drift

   Wind               = .False.  !
 If .TRUE. then WindDrift and StokesDrift are enabled
                                 !  set to .TRUE. to enable the oil module to compute